Articles

 2. Stronger email security

-By implementing DMARC, you can block fraudulent emails from reaching your customers, improving the security of your email communications.
+By implementing DMARC, you can block fraudulent emails from reaching your customers, improving the security of your business email communications.
 What’s more, by continuously monitoring the status of your DMARC implementation, you can learn in real-time if authentication fails.
 This gives you the ability to react quickly to attacks and makes your sending more secure.
 It’s kind of like the security guard of your email.

 3. Improved email deliverability and sender reputation